 Construction sites are dangerous places.
 The work is very physical.
-Construction workers also are often required to use powerful machinery, climb to great heights or work on roadsides where traffic accidents may occur.
+Workers in the construction industry also are often required to use powerful machinery, climb to great heights or work on roadsides where traffic accidents may occur.
 Unfortunately, because of the inherent nature of the work, construction workers face a serious risk of injuries on the job.

-Allow a lawyer from Hardison & Cochran to examine your case and help you to determine whether filing a workers’ compensation claim and/or a third-party liability lawsuit is appropriate in your case.
+Allow a lawyer from the law firm Hardison & Cochran to examine your construction accident case and help you to determine whether filing a workers’ compensation claim and/or a third-party liability lawsuit is appropriate in your case.
 We can conduct this case review for free.
 Simply call us today at (800) 434-8399 or fill out our online form to learn more.
-We respond to all inquiries within 24 hours.
+Our law firm responds to all inquiries within 24 hours.

 Types of Injuries on Construction Sites

 There are many different risks that construction workers face on the job.
-The Occupational Safety & Health Administration (OSHA) has identified the top causes of injuries on construction sites, which include:
+The Occupational Safety & Health Administration (OSHA) has identified the top causes of injuries on a construction site, which include:

 - Falling from heights – A worker may fall from a building, scaffolding or piece of machinery to the ground below.
-Workers can also fall into holes or ditches on construction sites.
+Workers can also fall into holes or ditches on a construction site.

 - Trench collapse – When a trench collapses, a worker’s air supply can be cut off, and the worker can be buried alive or suffer crushing injuries.